interactafraz/afreminders/README.md

 > Note: Group values do not affect the visibility of RSS feed items.

-**Shiftable attribute**: An advanced feature for users who need missed reminders to automatically shift to the next day.
-Use it to tell your control system that a reminder should be restarted the next day (via GET parameters) when your control mechanisms register that you missed it.
+**Shiftable tag**: An advanced feature for users who need missed reminders to automatically shift to the next day.
+Use it to tell your control system that a reminder should be restarted the next day (via GET parameters) when your control functions register that you missed it.
 Two settings are available.

 * *Yes* would tell your control system `Reset the interval counter and set the next day as the first day of a new interval.`
 * *No* would tell your control system `If I forget this, keep reminding me without interrupting the current interval.`.
 This setting is great for *Taco Tuesdays*!

 > Note: This value only affects the JSON file.
 To take advantage of this feature, you need to implement custom conditions in your control system.
 Otherwise this setting won't change anything.

+---

+**Attributes**: A hidden feature that can be used to add custom data to reminders.
+Possible use cases include attaching a status/label to specific reminders or mark certain ones as *processed*.

+To set an attribute, use `dashboard.php?id=reminder-id&attribute=attribute-data`.
+If an attribute was already set before it will be overwritten.

+The data will be saved to the `timestamps` folder in a `reminder-id_attributes.txt` file.

+> Note: Attributes get reset when a reminder is started, restarted or stopped.

 ## Roadmap